jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 Installation Directions
 https://code.google.com/p/seqtrace/wiki/Installation

-Installing and running SeqTrace on a PC is simple, installing it on a Mac requires a few extra steps.
+Installing and running SeqTrace on a PC is simple, installing it on a Mac requires a few more steps than for a PC.
 The installation guide offers two options for installing SeqTrace on a Mac, we recommend running SeqTrace with native GTK+

 To install SeqTrace on a Mac you will need to download the PyGTK package from OSX. http://sourceforge.net/projects/macpkg/files/PyGTK/2.24.0/PyGTK.pkg/download